eloylp/go-serve/README.md

     --data-binary @tests/root/notes/notes.txt
 ```

 The `GoServe-Deploy-Path` value its always relative to the document root.
+It points the file in the serve where the bytes must be dropped.

 #### Download file

-Once service is up and running, you can fetch resources as usual you will do with any HTTP server:
+Once service is up and running, files can be fetched as usual:

 ```bash
 curl -X GET --location "http://localhost:8080/v1.2.3/gnu.png" \
     --output ./gnu.png
 ```

-#### Upload tar.gz file
+#### Upload tar.gz archive

-You can upload files to the document root of the server at runtime.
-Just create your tar.gz and push it to the designated **upload
+Entire file and folder trees can be uploaded by creating a `tar.gz` archive.
+That archive can be pushed the designated **upload
 endpoint**.
 Read how to configure such endpoint in the [configuration](#configuration) section.

 ```bash